AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Changed the ``SpinningBodyStateEffector`` module name to :ref:`spinningBodyOneDOFStateEffector`.
 - Added the ability to lock the axis on the :ref:`spinningBodyOneDOFStateEffector` module.
 - Added two new unit tests to :ref:`spinningBodyOneDOFStateEffector`.
+- Updated :ref:`magneticFieldWMM` to use the latest WMM coefficient file and evaluation software

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------